 Working for public and private golf courses, golf course rangers ensure that courses are maintained and all aspects of play run smoothly.
 They serve as liaisons between players, management and other employees, communicating any feedback from golfers and handling emergency situations that arise.
 As one of the front-line employees in providing customer service, rangers are expected to be friendly and courteous, and possess excellent communication skills.

-As reported by the Bureau of Labor Statistics (BLS, www.bls.gov), amusement and recreation attendants, which include golf course rangers, could see 7.7% growth in employment opportunities from 2014 to 2024.
-These employees earned a median annual salary of $19,280 in 2015.
+As reported by the Bureau of Labor Statistics (BLS, www.bls.gov), amusement and recreation attendants, which include golf course rangers, could see an increase faster the average in employment growth opportunities from 2018 to 2028.
+These employees earned a mean annual salary of $23,460 in 2018.

 Duties of a Golf Course Ranger

 Golf course rangers inform players of golf course rules and regulations, and enforce rules by removing golfers who are in violation.
 They monitor the course to keep games moving at a reasonable pace.
 Usually reporting to the golf course supervisor or manager, rangers communicate the details of play and update management of any adverse course conditions.